Health Care Reform Glossary

 - Allowable costs.

 The concept of actuarial value is used in the Health Care Reform law in connection with the Free Rider Penalty, qualification for federal premium assistance to purchase Exchange coverage, and the "precious metal" levels of Exchange coverage.
-Regulations are expected to clarify how to calculate actuarial value for these purposes.
+Regulations clarify how to calculate actuarial value for these purposes.

 For purposes of the Free Rider Penalty, the health coverage must have an actuarial value of at least 60% in order to be considered adequate.
 If coverage is inadequate, the employer may owe a Free Rider Penalty and the employee may be entitled to receive federal premium assistance to purchase Exchange coverage.

-Under the Free Rider Penalty, coverage is affordable if the employee does not have to pay more than 9.5% of household income in order to participate in at least one health coverage option offered by the employer.
+Under the Free Rider Penalty, coverage is affordable if the employee does not have to pay more than 9.5% of household income for employee only coverage in at least one health coverage option offered by the employer.
 If coverage is unaffordable, the employer may owe a Free Rider Penalty and the employee may be entitled to receive federal premium assistance to purchase Exchange coverage .

 In connection with the individual mandate, if an employee only has access to employer-sponsored health coverage that is unaffordable (the lowest cost option available costs more than 8% of the employee's household income), the individual will not owe a penalty for failing to obtain minimum essential coverage.